Install & Use Glances to monitor Ubuntu Server.

 Protect your Web server with a login/password

-You may want to password-protect the web mode so that only authorized users can access it; glances is the default username.
+To enhance security, you may want to password-protect Glances' web mode so that only authorized users can access it.

 Define the Glances webserver password (glances username):